Dataloader

 each batch round-trips once.

-class SampleIndex
+SampleIndex

 Pre-computed description of the complete sample space.